arsenico13/nef-cleanup/README.md

 # NEF-CLEANUP

-When you shoot with you Nikon camera in both RAW+JPG, you get (of course) one RAW file and one JPG file for each shot you take.
+When you shoot with your Nikon camera in both RAW+JPG, you get (of course) one RAW file and one JPG file for each shot you take.

 You get back home, go through all the JPG shots and deleting the bad ones.